The difference between something good and something great is attention to detail.Charles R. Swindoll

 Another option especially effective when making a gennou handle in humid months is to cut the tenon oversized and shrink it by removing water from the cells using gradual heat.
 Placing the handle in a more-or-less sealed container with a dry heat source such as an incandescent light bulb will do the job.
 Silica gel desiccant is another method, but slower.
 I do not recommend putting the handle in an oven of any kind to accomplish this, however.
 You have been warned.

 Still others advocate performing kigoroshi on the ends of chisel handles to make the crown (hoop) fit better.
-They then say one must soak the end of the handle in water to make it swell back to shape and lock the crown in place.
-While popular, this is poppycock which wastes your time and weakens the handle.
-Please do not do this with C&S Tool’s chisels.
+They then insist one must soak the end of the handle in water to make it swell back to shape and lock the crown in place.
+While popular, this is poppycock that wastes your time and weakens the handle.
+Please do not do this to C&S Tool’s chisels.

-If the handle is in fact too big to accept the crown (unlikely if you purchased the chisel with a handle and crown already attached), please shave or file the end of the handle down to a dimension where it takes a number of hard hammer blows from a steel hammer to drive the crown onto the handle.
+If the handle is in fact too big to accept the crown (unlikely if you purchased the chisel with a handle and crown already attached), first deburr the inside of the crown and chamfer the inside edges.
+If that is not enough, please shave or file the end of the handle down to a dimension where it takes a number of hard hammer blows from a steel hammer to drive the crown onto the handle.
 The crown will thereby automatically perform all the kigoroshi necessary.
 This method is more professional and will provide better service.

 Kigoroshi is a useful technique in some applications and with some types of wood.
 You may not need it but it’s worth understanding, especially if you have a gennou.